Dealing with Sticky Situations: It's NOT YOU

 Being in the service industry we are generous and compassionate people.
 This sometimes opens us up to vulnerable situations.
 Have you found yourself in a sticky situation and wondered how in the world you got there?
 Or wondered how in the world are you going to get out of it?

-Join Susan Hunsberger as our moderator for a round table discussion on recognizing mental issues in clients, dealing with--and FIRING--difficult clients, and tips for working with anxiety and OCD issues.
+Join Susan Hunsberger as our moderator for a round table discussion on recognizing mental health issues in clients, dealing with, and "firing" difficult clients, and tips for working with clients with anxiety, depression, and OCD tendencies.
 Listen to a few of our NAPO chapter members share their sticky situations and learn how they navigated through them.